RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 ## Configure the admission controller

-1. Check that the secret has been created.
+1. Verify the secret has been created.
    The operator creates a Kubernetes secret for the admission controller during deployment.

       ```bash